Celebrating Sixteen Years Online.

 Where To Begin?

-The place to start the design process is to first create an owner's specification, or "mission statement."
-This can be as simple as a paragraph to describe the intended vessel, or possibly a simple list of desired features such as preferences for rig, power, equipment, materials of construction, overall size, accommodations, budget, project timing, and so forth.
+The place to start the design process is to first create an Owner's Specification, or "mission statement."
+It need not be more than a few paragraphs that describe the proposed vessel, or possibly a simple list of desired features such as overall size, operational requirements, preferences with regard to rig, power, equipment, materials of construction, accommodations, budget, project timing, and so forth.

-The owner's 'mission statement' need not be elaborate, since the particulars will be generated by the design process itself...
-While sketches or design examples are not necessary, if preliminary sketches or examples are available, certainly they can be included.
+The 'mission statement' need not be elaborate, since the vessel's particulars will be generated during the design process itself... however where specific requirements exist, they should be articulated.
+While sketches or design examples are not necessary, if preliminary sketches or design examples are available and relevant, they should be included.

-We refer to the owner's mission statement as the "Owner Specification."
-Once I've understood its requirements I will provide our usual written 'Design Proposal' - usually by return email or if necessary by letter or fax.
-Our Design Proposal is offered free of charge and implies no obligation.
-It is just good information for your planning purposes...
+Once I've understood your requirements I will provide a written 'Design Proposal' - usually by return email.
+Our Design Proposal is offered at no cost, and implies no obligation; it is just good information for your planning purposes...

 Creating a new yacht design is by far the most rewarding path to long term boat ownership, and the process itself can be quite a lot of fun...!